ChakhovichAnton/chess/README.md

 docker-compose exec backend python manage.py migrate
 ```

-To run the frontend, install the dependencies in the `frontend` directory with
+Install the dependencies in the `frontend` directory with:
 ```bash
 npm install
 ```